Who achieves Gratitude, reaps rewards. Satisfied with blessings, the grateful are predisposed to joy, and direct less resource or effort in upkeep.

 a.
 Taking time to appreciate our blessings is a way to help us enjoy and engage with the beautiful and important.
 Spending and appreciating happy time with family, friends and things we love etc. Writing and re-reading Gratitude journals can also help some remind themselves of the beautiful and important..

 b.
-Ignoring the irrelevant (the unpleasant but transient; excessive wants) keeps external poison and stink from becoming our own.
+Ignoring or isolating the irrelevant (the unpleasant but transient; excessive wants) keeps the irrelevant fleeting.

 c.
-Humour, learning from the experiences of others, finding inspiration, avoiding (emotional) situations like being tired and late in the morning due to late nights etc are just some of a multitude of ways to develop Gratitude and emotional balance.
+Humour, learning from the experiences of others, finding inspiration, avoiding (emotional) situations like being tired and late in the morning due to late nights etc are just some of a multitude of ways to help keep us sane enough to smell the flowers along the way.

 Image Credits: Gustavo Devito, Diego Torres, Camdiluv,